 - The infrastructure: – A high capacity infrastructure can effectively handle traffic spikes and future expansion in storage capacity

-- Number of central processing units (CPU’s): – With more number of CPUs information processing within central applications and database servers becomes faster.
+- The number of central processing units (CPU’s): – With more number of CPUs information processing within central applications and database servers becomes faster.

-- Communications provided by the ISP: – Although it is difficult to maintain, but given the need it can effect performance drastically and increase uptime.
+- Communications provided by the ISP: – Although it is difficult to maintain, given the need it can affect performance drastically and increase uptime.

 - Storage medium: – Better and faster storage medium can access information quicker and decrease the load on the servers thereby increasing uptime.

 Good hardware, therefore, can increase your server uptime drastically.

 2. Software: The software has similar effects on server performance.
 Some of these are:

 - The programming of the platform: – A well-written code will have contingency mechanisms for any potential issue that may arise and thus increases uptime.